nosco/hx/README.md

     (hx/c [:div "Hello, " name "!"]))
 ```

-`hx.react/defnc` is a macro that shallowly converts the props object for us and wraps our
+`hx.react/defnc` is a macro that shallowly converts the props object for us, so
-function body in `(hx/compile ...`, so we can get rid of some of the boilerplate:
+we can get rid of some of the boilerplate:

 ```clojure
 (hx/defnc my-component [props]